Winners and Losers from College Football Bowl Season

 The Cowboys racked up 502 yards and featured a strong rushing attack in upsetting the Tigers.
 Had it not been for a pair of Taylor Cornelius interceptions and a porous fourth-quarter defense, it never would have been close.

-Yurcich is heading back to his home state of Ohio, but Tennessee also had some interest in the play-caller, so his stock was high before the game.
-The showing against the Tigers only solidified the reason why.
+Yurcich is heading back to his home state of Ohio, but Tennessee also was linked to the play-caller, so his stock was high before the game.

-The buzz about all the interest in Yurcich was so loud that Gundy addressed the rumors leading up to the game, according to NewsOK.com's Scott Wright.
+The buzz about all the interest in Yurcich was so loud that coach Mike Gundy addressed the rumors leading up to the game, according to NewsOK.com's Scott Wright.

 "At some point, Mike’s gonna move on.
 We would love to keep him here.
 We’re not gonna be able to pay what other schools could potentially offer him.
 So if he ever gets a run to be a coordinator at all the schools that are interested in him, or maybe move on to the NFL, that’s probably gonna be his next move versus — you just call it like it is—some of the other head coaching jobs you get at levels that are lower pay about a third or a fourth of what these guys are making as coordinators."